-- Mobile phones brought into School are entirely at the staff member, pupils & parents' or visitors' own risk.
-School accepts no responsibility for the loss, theft or damage of any phone or hand-held device brought into School. - Pupil mobile phones which are brought into School must be handed in on arrival at school for safe keeping. - Staff (with the exception of DSL) should ensure their mobile phones are either in a locker or in the staff room during lesson periods.
-Staff members may use their phones during School break times but should be not be on their person during lessons. - All visitors are requested to keep their phones on silent. - The recording, taking and sharing of images, video and audio on any mobile phone is to be avoided at all times - The School reserves the right to search the content of any mobile or handheld devices on the School premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence or bullying.
-Staff mobiles or hand held devices may be searched at any time as part of routine monitoring. - Where parents or pupils need to contact each other during the School day, they should do so only through the School's school telephone.
-If a staff member is expecting a personal call, they may leave their phone with the School office to answer on their behalf - Mobile phones and personally-owned devices will not be used in any way during lessons or formal School time.
-They should be switched off or silent at all times.

-- Mobile phones and personally-owned mobile devices brought in to School are the responsibility of the device owner.
-School accepts no responsibility for the loss, theft or damage of personally-owned mobile phones or mobile devices. - Mobile phones and personally-owned devices are not permitted to be used in certain areas within the School site, e.g. changing rooms and toilets. - The Bluetooth or similar function of a mobile phone should be switched off at all times and not be used to send images or files to other mobile phones. - No images or videos should be taken on mobile phones or personally-owned mobile devices.
+- Mobile phones brought into School are entirely at the staff member, pupils & parents', or visitors' own risk.
+School accepts no responsibility for the loss, theft or damage of any phone or handheld device brought into School. - Pupil mobile phones which are brought into School must be handed in on arrival at school for safe keeping. - Staff (with the exception of DSL) should ensure their mobile phones are either in a locker or in the staff room during lesson periods.
+Staff members may use their phones during School break times but should not be on their person during lessons. - All visitors are requested to keep their phones on silent. - The recording, taking, and sharing of images, video and audio on any mobile phone is to be always avoided. - The school reserves the right to search the content of any mobile or handheld devices on the school premises where there is a reasonable suspicion that it may contain undesirable material, including those which promote pornography, violence, or bullying.
+Staff mobiles or handheld devices may be searched at any time as part of routine monitoring. - Where parents or pupils need to contact each other during the school day, they should do so only through the school's school telephone.
+If a staff member is expecting a personal call, they may leave their phone with the school office to answer on their behalf. - Mobile phones and personally owned devices will not be used in any way during lessons or formal school time.
+They should be always switched off or silent. - Mobile phones and personally owned mobile devices brought into School are the responsibility of the device owner.
+School accepts no responsibility for the loss, theft, or damage of personally owned mobile phones or mobile devices. - Mobile phones and personally owned devices are not permitted to be used in certain areas within the school site, e.g., changing rooms and toilets. - The Bluetooth or similar function of a mobile phone should always be switched off and not be used to send images or files to other mobile phones. - No images or videos should be taken on mobile phones or personally owned mobile devices.
 In cases where an activity is taking place the school camera should be used, but not, without the prior consent of the person or people concerned.